This article has been updated following the UK general election in December 2019.

 The UK will continue with its planned Settlement Scheme for EU nationals, as under the Withdrawal Agreement – including a five-year period to leave and then return.

-But those who qualify will have to be resident in the country "by exit day", which has been reset to 31 October 2019 after EU leaders granted the UK a second Brexit delay.
+But those who qualify will have to be resident in the country "by exit day", which has been reset to 31 January 2020 after EU leaders granted the UK a third Brexit delay.
 That date is much sooner than the 31 December 2020 deadline outlined in the exit deal, marking the end of the proposed transition period.

 The cut-off date for applications is also brought forward by six months: provided they are resident by exit day, EU citizens must apply for settled status by the end of 2020.
 They can be joined by existing close family members – but a cut-off date of 29 March 2022 has been brought in.

 Entitlements to a range of benefits and services will continue on the same terms as now – although these may vary in the UK’s devolved nations and will be subject to future changes applying to UK nationals.